CZ-NIC/fred-docs/Architecture/TopLevelComponents.rst

 * *green* components are developed by the CZ.NIC but they are not parts of the FRED software (they are of internal GINGER projects)
-* *arrows* signify direct cooperation of components (the arrow points at the component which serves the other component)
+* *arrows* signify direct cooperation of components (the arrow points at the component which serves the other component); the colors of arrows carry no meaning.
+* the complete IDL-coupling of the components with an *asterisk* (\*) is pictured separately.